 Considerations regarding classification of amateur products

-Therefore national authorisation in the UK will not normally be granted for amateur products which are classified in:
+Authorisation will not normally be granted for amateur products that are classified for human health effects in:

 - Category 1 (1A or 1B) for carcinogenicity, mutagenicity, reproductive toxicity or Specific Target Organ Toxicity (STOT SE/RE)